cmp-202/ssh2shell/README.md

 ----------------------
 When running commands there are cases that you might need to respond to specific prompt that results from the command being run.
 The command response check method is the same as in the example for the host.onCommandComplete event handler but in this case we use it in the host.onCommandProcessing event handler and stream.write to send the response.
 If you want to terminate the connection then se the
-The stream object is available in the onCommandProcessing event handler to output the response to the prompt directly as follows:
+The stream object is available in the host.onCommandProcessing event handler to output the response to the prompt directly as follows:

 ```javascript
 //in the host object definition that will be used only for that host